njineer/resume/README.md

 [![Build Status](https://travis-ci.org/sc932/resume.svg?branch=master)](https://travis-ci.org/sc932/resume)

-This is my resume (and CV) in LaTeX
+This is [someone else's] resume (and CV) in LaTeX

-This resume is based off a template I found a few years ago, which was a modified template, see the (C) list at the top for a history.
+This resume is based off a template [someone] found a few years ago, which was a modified template, see the (C) list at the top for a history.

-I have also included the original templates (along the path to my resume).
+[Someone] has also included the original templates (along the path to the resume).

 Feel free to fork and edit.